As sure as horses gallop, horse racing is there

-As with the case in other popular betting games, horse racing has also expanded into the online world.
+As with the case in other popular betting games, horse racing has also expanded into the online world like famous casinos.
 This comes with a host of quality-of-life improvements for those who want to try out betting on horse races in a more accessible manner.
 This also appeals to betting veterans who simply want to focus on betting without the noise and distractions an arena brings.

 What kind of bets can I make?

 Horse race bets generally come in two categories: a straight and an exotic wager.
 Beginners might want to stick with straight betting first before indulging in exotic ones because they are simple, straightforward, and cheap to boot.
 In a straight bet, you simply choose a horse which would come in first, second, or third.
 Exotic wagers let you make multiple bets on multiple horses in a single round.
 They are more difficult to win than straight wagers, but their rewards are considerably greater.

 The only thing to remember in straight betting is that you are betting on only one horse.
 Commit this information to memory as we run through the different kinds of straight bets you can make.

 Win – It means that you are betting on your horse to take first place.

 Place – A place bet means that you are betting that your horse comes in the first or second spot.
 The winnings from a place bet are naturally less than that of a win bet- but the odds are quite safer as your horse has an allowance of two spots for you to win.